 - Oversee and mitigate all aspects of risk management at assigned programs.

 - Facilitate communication between campers, parents, and staff to address and resolve conflicts, child development concerns, and parental concerns.

-- Be on site as support staff for some assigned year-round programs in various locations throughout northern and central California (approximately 3 weekends per year).
+- Be on site as support staff for assigned year-round programs in various locations throughout Northern and Central California (approximately 3 weekends per year).